princenarula222/Price_Prediction/README.md

 # Price_Prediction
 Implementation of univariate linear regression using MATLAB

 There are two models.
-One model utilizes the gradient descent optimation algorithm.
+One model utilizes the gradient descent optimization algorithm.
 Other model utilizes the normal equation for optimization.

 1. To train and test the gradient descent model, run grad_desc_model.m.